13 Best Cyberpunk TV Shows to Watch Right Now

 • IMDb ratings: 7.5

 The catch is that Yancy Butler plays the attractive robot cop partner in her prime.
-Since the android cop doesn’t understand idioms, the connection between a seasoned officer and his attractive subordinate is more of a mentor and master relationship.
+Since the android cop doesn’t understand idioms, the connection between a seasoned officer and his attractive subordinate is more of a mentor-and-master relationship.

 13. Almost Human (2013 – 2014)